edeuxk/create-hotword-speech/README.md

 # split-hotword-speech
 Send a csv file to upload all wav files into a Google Bucket.
-Then we use Google Speech API to retrieve each word from files and we split the file into each words so we can create custom hotwords like snowboy but 100% autopilot.
+Then we use Google Speech API to retrieve each word from the wav file so we can split the file into each words and create a custom hotwords like snowboy but 100% autopilot.